0x17de/emacs-config/README.md

 (setq easy-hugo-basedir "~/hugo/0x17blog")
 ```

+For simplified starting there are scripts inside the bin directory.
+Create a symbolic link inside `/usr/local/bin/` pointing to `~/.emacs.d/_0x17de/bin/ew` - this is how i start a graphical emacs session while using the daemon functionality (to keep emacs running and all buffers loaded even if all windows are closed).
+See `M-x kill-emacs` and start emacs using `emacs --debug-init` while fiddling with the configuration.

-Dependencies will be installed automatically on the first run.
+Dependencies will be installed automatically on the first run via `use-package`.

 Things to run once the setup is finished to have some C++ completion:
 ```